snowplow/snowplowanalytics.com/_posts/2020-01-13-release-r118/index.md

 For more details on this release, please check out the [release notes][snowplow-release] on GitHub.

 If you have any questions or run into any problem, please visit [our Discourse forum][discourse].
+Open source users will receive high-priority support for components of this release.

 [snowplow-release]: https://github.com/snowplow/snowplow/releases/r118-morgantina
 [discourse]: http://discourse.snowplowanalytics.com/